Paris Tramway

 Paris trams are not very interesting for visitors.
 Currently, the lines only run in the city’s outskirts and therefore visitors don't usually take them.

-The best tram line for tourists could be line 1, as its final destination is the Basilica of Saint-Denis, but you can also take the Paris metro line 13 to get to the Basilica.
+The best tram line for tourists could be Line 1, as its final destination is the Basilica of Saint-Denis, but you can also take the Paris metro line 13 to get to the Basilica.

 Fares